 While Fundraising and Engagement is available free to nonprofits through the Dynamics AppSource, it requires an Azure tenant and a Dynamics 365 Sales Enterprise license.
 Microsoft offers qualified nonprofits a $5,000 annual grant for Azure and offers Dynamics licenses at a 75% discount – about $28 per user per month.
 If you are already using Dynamics 365, you can add on the Sales app for just $5 per user per month.

-The Microsoft Tech for Social Impact team is hosting a digital event on Tuesday, October 27 to introduce Fundraising and Engagement to the nonprofit section.
-Please join the Heller Consulting team at this 45-minute interactive session where you’ll:
+The Microsoft Tech for Social Impact team is hosted a digital event to introduce Fundraising and Engagement to the nonprofit section.
+Here are three takeaways from that event:

 See how Fundraising and Engagement is helping Right To Play scale their monthly donor program and expand into additional countries and reach more children in need.